| | NEXT time a swarm

 bee having to assess the entire situation, or change its mind about

+which site is best.
 A swarm of honey bees (Apis mellifera) consists

 of several thousand workers, and a single queen.
 They emerge from